david1034/Acitivity-Recognition/README.md

 # Acitivity-Recognition
-Predicting different human activities such as walking, sitting etc.
+Predicting different human activities such as walking, sitting etc using MATLAB.